The usual suspects are all lining up for their shot at the 2018 Golden Boot in this Premier League.

 The usual suspects are all in the mix towards the top of the table.
 And a few of the stragglers already look set for a season-long battle against the drop.

 As well as having a punt on individual games and betting on teams for the title and relegation, there’s never been a greater variety of Premier League bets available.

 And with a myriad of free bets available too, you can even have a punt courtesy of the bookies.
 If you’re uncertain as to how they work, you can learn more here on this guide for Premier League free bets.

 Whether using your own cash or a free bet, one of the most popular long-term markets for Premier League betting is that of predicting the Top Goalscorer (a.k.a.
 Golden Boot).

-At present, the other leading contenders would appear to be Romelu Lukaku, Sergio Aguero, Gabriel Jesus, Alvaro Morata and, perhaps, Alexandre Lacazette.
+According to the latest football betting, other leading contenders would appear to be Romelu Lukaku, Sergio Aguero and Gabriel Jesus.
+Alvaro Morata and Alexandre Lacazette are also outside bets.

 Lukaku proved his worth at Everton and has had little trouble adapting since moving to Old Trafford over the summer.

 With seven goals to his name, he currently leads the way.
 But Jose Mourinho could well be tempted to use Zlatan Ibrahimovic for certain league games once the Swedish legend returns to fitness.
 Especially if the Red Devils are challenging on several fronts.

 Manchester City are currently rattling home Premier League goals at a heady rate of 3.625 goals per game.
 They have three players with a Minutes per Goal average of 80 or less.
 That’s hugely impressive.